xlnwel/blog/docs/_posts/2021-01-01-C++-concurrency11.md

 ### Questions to think about when reviewing multithreaded code

-Here are some questions to think about when reviewing multithreaded code(I summarize them a bit, you may want to refer to Page 343 for the complete list)
+Here are some questions to think about when reviewing multithreaded code

 - Which data needs to be protected from concurrent code?
 - How do you ensure that the data is protected?